 Callie was considered a miracle baby.
 It took Katie and Craig Van Tornhout five years and four miscarriages before they finally welcomed their precious daughter Callie into their lives.

 After having the honor of meeting Katie and Craig last year, I can tell you that they are some very proud parents.
 Callie is still very much a part of their lives and always will be.
 Callie has an older brother named Cole, a younger sister Chesney, and another sibling on the way.
-And you can bet that the Van Tornhout’s will ensure that anyone who wants to see their baby will be up-to-date on their Tdap booster.
+And you can bet that the Van Tornhout’s will ensure that anyone who wants to see their baby will be up-to-date on their Tdap vaccine.

 They say that something good comes out of every sorrow and in the case of the Van Tornhout’s, I know this to be true.
 I believe that what we do in the face of adversity can often provide a glimpse into our true character.
 And the love the Van Tornhout’s show towards others goes far beyond the love they have for Callie.
 To help turn a terrible situation into one of hope and love, the Van Tornhout’s created Callie’s Crusades, in which they help increase pertussis awareness in their community.